mikeferguson/buildbot-ros/README.md

 ##Setup of ROSdistro
 Before you can build jobs, you will need a _rosdistro_ repository.
 The rosdistro format is specified in [REP137](http://ros.org/reps/rep-0137.html).
-You'll need at least an index.yaml and one set of distribution files (release.yaml, source.yaml, doc.yaml, *-build.yaml).
+You'll need an index.yaml and at least one set of distribution files (release.yaml, source.yaml, doc.yaml, *-build.yaml).
 An example of a very simple build for a single repository can be found in https://github.com/mikeferguson/rosdistro-buildbot-example.
+In addition to the usual aspects of the files, we extensively use apt_mirrors, and a new key apt_keys.
+These should be setup to a list of APT mirrors and set of keys to pull for these mirrors.
+The mirrors will be passed to the cowbuilder using the _--othermirror_ option, while the keys will be fetched and stored during the cowbuilder setup step.
+The rosdistro tools need a cache, to create the cache, you can use:

+    rosdistro_build_cache path_to_index.yaml

+And then upload this to the destination of the cache.
+Currently, buildbot-ros does not update the cache.

 ##Setup for Buildbot Master
 Install prerequisites: